Krummelz/Quintus-NodeJS-Template/README.md

 ------------
-Not sure about other platforms :( Sorry
+I'm not sure how to run NodeJS on other platforms :( Sorry

-Send me info and I'll fix it!
+Send me info and I'll update this!